equinor/webviz-subsurface/webviz-subsurface.md

 #### ParameterAnalysis

+> :warning: At least one argument has a deprecation warning.</summary>

 <!-- tabs:start -->

 <!-- tab:Description -->

-This plugin visualizes parameter distributions and statistics. /
-    for FMU ensembles, and can be used to investigate parameter correlations / on reservoir simulation time series data.
+This plugin visualizes parameter distributions and statistics. for FMU ensembles, and can be used to investigate parameter correlations on reservoir simulation time series data.